 Find the user via

-Attribute: UserPrincipalName (or any other factor)
+Attribute: UserPrincipalName (or any other factor).

-Operator: Start With (or another factor)
+Operator: Start With (or any other factor)

 Metaverse Object Properties